-Instead of working out how much of your household expenses will be apportioned to your business, you can use the square metre rate option.
-This uses a rate that is set each year based on the average cost of utilities per square metre of housing for the average New Zealand household.
+Instead of working out how much of your household expenses will be apportioned to your business, you can use the square metre rate option if the business area is set aside and used mainly for business purposes.

+This option uses a rate that is set each year based on the average cost of utilities per square metre of housing for the average New Zealand household.
 The rate for the current year can be found on ird.govt.nz

 This rate does not include premises costs of mortgage interest, rates or rent.
 You can also claim a portion of these based on the percentage of floor area used for the business.

-The equation for the square metre rate option is: $(a \times b) + (c \times d)$
+The equation for the square metre rate option is:

+$(a \times b) + (c \times d)$